All Episodes

 I think this is the last gasp.

-It's gonna be brutal.
+It's going to be brutal.

 Because after this, younger generations are going to be coming of age and not going to want anything to do with baby boomer values.

-You know, the the youngsters that um the youths that the Democrats spend so many hours trying to register each year, and they do register them, but they never show up and vote in great numbers.
+You know, the youngsters that the youths that the Democrats spend so many hours trying to register each year, and they do register them, but they never show up and vote in great numbers.

-We've had rock the vote, we've had pollute the vote, we've had voter die, we have all these efforts to register these young people, and they do get registered, but they don't show up.
+We have all these efforts to register these young people, and they do get registered, but they don't show up.

-Uh but they're getting to be the age where they're going to start showing up, and they're not going to have baby boom values.
+But they're getting to be the age where they're going to start showing up, and they're not going to have baby boom values.

 This is the last chance.